Wolfe Research slashes price target on Nucor Corporation [NUE] – find out why.

 “On behalf of Nucor’s almost 30,000 teammates, I want to thank GM for recognizing our company with these awards.
 We value our relationship with GM, and I am proud of our team’s success in meeting GM’s product needs amid tight steel supplies last year,” said Leon Topalian, President and Chief Executive Officer of Nucor Corporation.
 “In addition, Nucor and GM’s sustainability goals are closely aligned, and we continue to work in partnership on new opportunities and innovations like Econiq.”.

+It opened the trading session at $144.00, the shares rose to $149.15 and dropped to $143.89, the range by which the price of stock traded the whole day.
+The daily chart for NUE points out that the company has recorded 51.41% gains over the past six months.
+However, it is still -119.87% lower than its most recent low trading price.

-Compared to the average trading volume of 3.36M shares, NUE reached a trading volume of 3988132 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 3.42M shares, NUE reached to a volume of 3444871 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Wolfe Research have made an estimate for Nucor Corporation shares, keeping their opinion on the stock as Underperform, with their previous recommendation back on January 11, 2022.
 While these analysts kept the previous recommendation, Wolfe Research raised their target price to Peer Perform.
 The new note on the price target was released on November 17, 2021, representing the official price target for Nucor Corporation stock.
 Previously, the target price had yet another raise from $105 to $120, while Citigroup kept a Neutral rating on NUE stock.
 On October 06, 2021, analysts decreased their price target for NUE shares from 123 to 108.